In the United States this photograph has become one of the most significant and recognizable images of World War II.

 Later, it became the only photograph to win the Pulitzer Prize for Photography in the same year as its publication.

 The image was used by Felix de Weldon in 1954 to sculpt the Marine Corps War Memorial located adjacent to Arlington National Cemetery just outside Washington, D.C.
 The memorial is dedicated to all Marines who died for their country past and present.

 - 1944-07-04 1st Japanese kamikaze attack, US fleet near Iwo Jima

-- 1945-01-03 Admiral Chester W. Nimitz begins planning assaults on Okinawa and Iwo Jima in Japan
+- 1945-01-03 Admiral Chester Nimitz begins planning assaults on Okinawa and Iwo Jima in Japan

 - 1945-02-19 US 5th Fleet launches invasion of Iwo Jima against the Japanese with 30,000 US Marines

-- 1945-02-23 US Marines raise the flag on Iwo Jima, later a famous photo and Marine Corps War Memorial sculpture
+- 1945-02-23 US Marines raise American flag on top of Mt.
+Suribachi, Iwo Jima.
+Pulitzer Prize winning photo of which by Joe Rosenthall later became iconic, inspiring the Marine Corps War Memorial sculpture

 - 1968-06-26 Iwo Jima & Bonin Islands returned to Japan by US